 The SVdP Society has attracted 700,000 members in 148 countries worldwide.
 Individual groups are called “conferences.”
 The core of the conference is an international lay Catholic ministry that sees Christ in the face of God’s poor and suffering.
 Through work with the poor, Vincentians desire to grow spiritually and seek personal holiness.
 In so doing, they feel closer to Christ.

 The SVdP Society offers a Vehicle Donation Program with details on its website The conference relies upon the generosity of our parishioners through the “poor boxes.”
 These donations go directly to the poor, 100% in their entirety.
 In addition, the Vincentians engage in fund raising such as: Walk for the Poor each September on Belle Isle, Tree of Lights in December, and the Chili Cha Cha in January.
 If you wish to make a difference in someone’s life, consider joining the Society of Saint Vincent de Paul.
-This rewarding charity affords you warm fellowship, prayer and devotion, as well as inherent value in helping our brothers and sisters in need call our office if interested 1-313-851-7495.
+This rewarding charity affords you warm fellowship, prayer and devotion, as well as inherent value in helping our brothers and sisters in need.
+Meetings are held on the first and fourth Monday of the month in Fr.
+Yagley Hall following the 6:30 rosary.
+See the parish calendar for dates.